chucklever/i-d-othername-spec/draft-cel-nfsv4-rpc-tls-othername.md

 ### Format of the otherName Value

 {:aside}
-> This will be a set of 32-bit integers that specify the numeric UID and up to 16 numeric GIDs.
+> This will be a set of 32-bit integers that specify a numeric UID, and a counted list of 32-bit integers that specify numeric GIDs.

+## Kerberos V5 Principals

+### otherName OID for AUTH_SYS

+{:aside}
+> State the Object Identifier to be used to indicate this form of RPC user identity

+### Format of the otherName Value

+The otherName value contains a principal name as described in
+{{Section 4 of !RFC2743}}.

-## User @ Domain String Identities
+## NFSv4 User @ Domain String Identities

 ### otherName OID for String Identities